Convention of Philippine Baptist Churches: Beliefs

 The Convention has a Baptist confession of faith in Protestant theology.
-It is a member of the Baptist World Alliance and maintains ties with the American Baptist Churches USA.
+It is a member of the Baptist World Alliance and maintains ties with the American Baptist Churches USA, classifying itself as a mainline Protestant.

-Education
+The Convention, being a Baptist denomination, believes in the Five solas as a theological principle of Protestantism.

+Schools

 Baptist missionaries founded many schools and universities in the Philippines.
 Most notable of these is Central Philippine University (CPU), the first Baptist and second American university in the Philippines and in Asia (after Silliman University in Dumaguete), while Filamer Christian University is the first Baptist school in the Philippines.

 CPU's earliest forerunner, the Central Philippine University College of Theology which was established four months earlier than the university's second precursor, the Jaro Industrial School, is the first Baptist theological seminary in the Philippines.

 The CPU College of Nursing, an academic institution for nurses founded in 1906 as Union Mission Hospital Training School for Nurses by the Presbyterian Protestant American missionaries through the present day Iloilo Mission Hospital, is the first Nursing School in the Philippines.
 The Central Philippine University College of Nursing is also one of the leading nursing schools in the Philippines.

 Central Philippine University's official student governing body, the CPU Republic (Central Philippine University Republic), is the oldest student government in the South East Asia.
 It was organized in 1905, one year after the founding of the school.
 The University's official publication, the Central Echo (CE) is the official student publication of CPU.
 It was founded in 1910, five years after Jaro Industrial School opened.
 It is one of the oldest student publications in the Philippines.